 ArtCrop was created on the principle that Artists and Farmers are cultural makers.
-ArtCrop is partnered with Hmong American Farmers Association (HAFA) farmers for the first art and food CSA.
+ArtCrop is partnered with Hmong American Farmers Association (HAFA) farmers to bring you the only art and food CSA.
 HAFA draws its membership from a large pool of established Hmong farmers in the Twin Cities metropolitan area, including hundreds of farmers who are long term members of the growers associations connected to the Saint Paul and the Minneapolis farmers markets.

-The typical HAFA farmer is someone who has been farming for over 20 years on less than 10 acres of land and resides in the Twin Cities but farms in Washington or Dakota County.
+The typical HAFA farmer is someone who has been farming for over 20 years on just abou 10 acres of land and resides in the Twin Cities but farms in Washington or Dakota County.
 With 128 HAFA members, farmers grow a variety of vegetables and flowers for the local farmers markets and the CSA.
 ArtCrop worked with a small cohort of farmers that participated in an artist residency to capture their stories.
 This experience helped inspire the mural on the farm and our very first artshare.
-Meet Soua Thao, Tim Vang and Judy Yang, .
+Meet Soua Thao, Tim Vang and Judy Yang.

 Christina Vang is multi-disciplinary artist whose work is focused on community-oriented narratives.
-Vang is designing the community mural on HAFA's farm in Hastings, Minnesota.
+She designed the community mural on HAFA's farm in Hastings, Minnesota.
 The mural design is inspired by the Farmers' stories and depicts herbs found in traditional Hmong cooking.
 Christina brings along her own personal connection to farming to infuse ArtCrop’s public art, design and artistic flare.